The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 The Children's Healing Institute recommends a practical approach: rotate activities by season rather than stacking them simultaneously.
 Soccer in fall, piano in winter, swimming in summer.
 For multi-child families, stagger which child does which activity in which season.
 Dr. Deb Lonzer at the Cleveland Clinic suggests limiting each child to their top three activities and applying a one-in, one-out rule: if they want to add something, they drop something.

-The goal is not to eliminate all conflicts.
+The goal isn't to eliminate all conflicts.
 Some weeks, Tuesday at 3:15 is going to be impossible no matter what.
 The goal is to know that in advance and have a plan.

 Step 3: Build your support network roster

-This is the part most parents skip, and it is the part that matters most.
+This is the part most parents skip.
+It's also the part that matters most.

-You need a written list of people who can help, when they are available, and how to reach them.
+You need a written list of people who can help, when they're available, and how to reach them.
 Not a mental list.
 A real, shared document that your partner can also access at 2:58 PM on a Wednesday when everything falls apart.

 Your roster should include: